Lanny Poffo: Continental Wrestling Association (1984–1985)

 On June 18, 1984, Lanny joined his brother Randy Savage who had jumped to the Continental Wrestling Association (CWA), defeating Bart Batten and Johnny Wilhoit at an event in Memphis.
 They almost immediately entered into a feud with The Rock 'n' Roll Express, a series that lasted throughout the summer.
 On October 1, 1984, he unsuccessfully challenged CWA International Heavyweight Champion Eddie Gilbert.
 That winter Poffo and Savage moved on to a house show series against Gilbert and Tommy Rich.
 In January 1985, they entered a tournament to crown the AWA Southern Tag-Team Champions, but were defeated by The Interns in the semi-finals.
 In the spring, they began a feud with AWA Southern Champions The Fabulous Ones, but were unable to capture the title.
 In June 1985, his brother departed for the World Wrestling Federation (WWF), and Lanny was soon signed to a contract there as well.

 World Wrestling Federation (1985–1992)

 "Leaping" Lanny Poffo (1985–1989)

-Poffo debuted in the World Wrestling Federation (WWF) on the July 13, 1985 episode of WWF Championship Wrestling.
-Teaming with Pedro Morales, the duo defeated Barry O and J. A. Rizzo a match taped in Poughkeepsie, New York.
+Poffo debuted in the World Wrestling Federation (WWF) on June 21, 1985 at Madison Square Garden defeating Terry Gibbs.
 Although both Poffo brothers joined the WWF at the same point, their relationship was never acknowledged by the promotion.
 While Lanny was not a headlining WWF star like his brother, he initially built a niche for himself wrestling as a babyface.
 In his first role as "Leaping" Lanny Poffo, he would bring frisbees to the ring, read a short poem written on one of them that he himself had penned, and then throw the frisbees into the crowd.
-Each poem typically ridiculed the heel who he was about to wrestle, or built heat in favor of the face with whom the heel was feuding at the time.
+Each poem typically ridiculed the heel whom he was about to wrestle, or built heat in favor of the face with whom the heel was feuding at the time.